Spookcity/dotfiles/zsh_custom/plugins/zsh-autosuggestions/README.md

 - `ZSH_AUTOSUGGEST_ACCEPT_WIDGETS`: Widgets in this array will accept the suggestion when invoked.
 - `ZSH_AUTOSUGGEST_EXECUTE_WIDGETS`: Widgets in this array will execute the suggestion when invoked.
 - `ZSH_AUTOSUGGEST_PARTIAL_ACCEPT_WIDGETS`: Widgets in this array will partially accept the suggestion when invoked.
+- `ZSH_AUTOSUGGEST_IGNORE_WIDGETS`: Widgets in this array will not trigger any custom behavior.

-Widgets not in any of these lists will update the suggestion when invoked.
+Widgets that modify the buffer and are not found in any of these arrays will fetch a new suggestion after they are invoked.

 **Note:** A widget shouldn't belong to more than one of the above arrays.

+### Disabling suggestion for large buffers

+Set `ZSH_AUTOSUGGEST_BUFFER_MAX_SIZE` to an integer value to disable autosuggestion for large buffers.
+The default is unset, which means that autosuggestion will be tried for any buffer size.
+Recommended value is 20.
+This can be useful when pasting large amount of text in the terminal, to avoid triggering autosuggestion for too long strings.

+### Enable Asynchronous Mode

+As of `v0.4.0`, suggestions can be fetched asynchronously using the `zsh/zpty` module.
+To enable this behavior, set the `ZSH_AUTOSUGGEST_USE_ASYNC` variable (it can be set to anything).

 ### Key Bindings

-This plugin provides three widgets that you can use with `bindkey`:
+This plugin provides a few widgets that you can use with `bindkey`:

 1. `autosuggest-accept`: Accepts the current suggestion.
 2. `autosuggest-execute`: Accepts and executes the current suggestion.
 3. `autosuggest-clear`: Clears the current suggestion.
+4. `autosuggest-fetch`: Fetches a suggestion (works even when suggestions are disabled).
+5. `autosuggest-disable`: Disables suggestions.
+6. `autosuggest-enable`: Re-enables suggestions.
+7. `autosuggest-toggle`: Toggles between enabled/disabled suggestions.

 For example, this would bind <kbd>ctrl</kbd> + <kbd>space</kbd> to accept the current suggestion.